nxrighthere/ENet-CSharp/README.md

 --------
 Before starting to work, the library should be initialized using `ENet.Library.Initialize();` function.

-When the work is done, deinitialize the library using `ENet.Library.Deinitialize();` function.
+After the work is done, deinitialize the library using `ENet.Library.Deinitialize();` function.

 ### .NET environment
 ##### Start a new server: